CloudLabsAI-Azure/RTIAD-Workshop/English/labs/lab-03.md

     ![](../media/new-lab-01/image27.png)

-1. In the flyout that appears on the right-hand side of the screen, customize the filter conditions to reflect a way to only return CLICK values by using the settings below.
+1. In the flyout that appears on the right-hand side of the screen,customize the filter conditions to reflect a way to only return CLICK values by using the settings below.
 It is important to note that the Filter transform is case sensitive

    - **Operation name** - Clicks